 American political commentator Francis Fukuyama introduced the concept of 'End of History'.
-He believed that after the fall of

-communism in Soviet Francis Fukuyama

-Union the socialist political, economic

-and social system had come to its end

-and that the world would now have liberal
+He believed that after the fall of communism in Soviet communism in Soviet Francis Fukuyama Union the socialist political, economic and social system had come to its end and that the world would now have liberal democratic systems.

-democratic systems.